Publications by the Centre for Labour, Employment, and Work

 Workplace Dynamics in New Zealand Public Services (2016)

 Geoff Plimmer and Clara Cantal.

-This research extends and updates the research conducted in 2013 with PSA members (see below).
+This research extends and updates the research conducted in 2013 with PSA members (see above).
 Additional questions were included that explore management practice and perceptions of managers and management style.

 Working from Home: Lessons from the Christchurch Experience (2013)